Not All Requirements Prioritization Criteria Are Equal at All Times: A Quantitative Analysis: Conclusion

 \section{Conclusion}

-In conclusion, we conducted a quantitative empirical study to analyze which requirements prioritization (RP) criteria have an actual impact on requirements prioritization decisions, and if the impact of a criterion changes depending on how far a requirement has reached in the development process.
-To this aim, we extracted 32,139 requirements prioritization decisions based on eight RP criteria for 11,110 requirements (features) from one completed project at a case company.
+In conclusion, we conducted a quantitative study where quantitative data was collected through a case study to analyze which RP criteria have an actual impact on RP decisions, and if the impact of a criterion changes depending on how far a requirement has reached in the development process.
+To this aim, we extracted 32,139 RP decisions based on eight RP criteria for 11,110 requirements (features) from one completed project at a case company.
 The extracted data was analyzed by designing, comparing, validating, and diagnosing ordinal Bayesian regression models.
 We showed how to model ordinal data in a principled way, how to use category-specific effects to get a more nuanced view, and how to report results using conditional effects.
 The results from this study highlights the following key findings:

-\begin{enumerate} \item Not all used RP criteria have an actual impact on requirements prioritization decisions, e.g., Key customers had a very slight positive effect, which was not significant according to the 95\% credible interval. \item Not all RP criteria have an equal impact, and this changes depending on how far a requirement has reached in the development process.
-For example, for requirements prioritization decisions before iteration\slash sprint planning, having high Business value had an impact on requirements prioritization decisions, but after iteration\slash sprint planning having high Business value had no impact.
+\begin{enumerate} \item Not all used RP criteria have an actual impact on RP decisions, e.g., Key customers had a very slight positive effect, which was not significant according to the 95\% credible interval. \item Not all RP criteria have an equal impact, and this changes depending on how far a requirement has reached in the development process.
+For example, for RP decisions before iteration\slash sprint planning, having high Business value had an impact on RP decisions, but after iteration\slash sprint planning having high Business value had no impact.
 Moreover, high Team priority (i.e., the teams' subjective opinion) and being a critical feature (i.e., Critical feature is `YES') only had an impact at the very end of the development process. \item Internal value (Business value and Stakeholders) is more important (i.e., have an actual impact on decisions) than external value (Customer value and Key customers) when prioritizing requirements in the beginning of the project.
 That is, among all requirements that are prioritized to be included in the project until the iteration\slash sprint planning meeting, only internal value is considered, while the customer perspective is ignored.